 So when we’re able to integrate mindfulness into our work with patients, we’re giving them a uniquely effective tool that can help them reduce stress, strengthen focus, and speed healing.

-And if you want to learn more ways to apply mindfulness in your work and life, be sure to check out our Mindfulness Webinar series.
+And if you want to learn more ways to apply mindfulness in your work and life, be sure to check out our courses on mindfulness.

 How have you encouraged your patients to try mindfulness practice?
 Please share your experience in the comments below.